AsherTeo/RF-DETR-vs-YOLOv26-for-Object-Detection/README.md

 | RF-DETR | All Data     | 58     | 0.933     | **0.934** | 0.920  | 0.539     |
 | YOLO 26 | 25 Few-Shot  | 120    | 0.911     | 0.822  | 0.883  | 0.519     |
 | RF-DETR | 25 Few-Shot  | 100    | 0.879     | 0.884  | 0.857  | 0.423     |

+## 5. Pros and Cons

+### YOLOv26
+**Pros:**
+- Supports many data augmentation strategies (e.g., Mosaic, CutMix), which helps optimize model performance.
+- Highly optimized and widely used, making training and inference efficient.
+- Faster training compared to transformer-based detectors.
+- Large community and extensive documentation, so errors and issues are easier to troubleshoot.
+- Achieves better mAP compared to RF-DETR across most datasets.

+**Cons:**
+- Requires a larger amount of training data to become robust, especially for recall.
+- Recall performance is generally lower than RF-DETR, particularly in few-shot settings.